gcruzgar/UKsurvey/README.md

 <nowiki>*<nowiki>Questions asked in the survey changed every year, so the number of variables is inconsistent.

-There is considerable attrition in this survey, this is partailly compensated by introducing new households in each wave, however, there is a net 23% decrease in housholds over the first 7 years.
+There is considerable attrition in this survey, this is partially compensated by introducing new households in each wave, however, there is a net 23% decrease in housholds over the first 7 years.

 More information on the survey can be found here: https://www.understandingsociety.ac.uk.